thomasmore-dn/project-IshaanVijayPuniya/README.md

-# To run this application:
+# To run this APP:

 $ __cd Sneaker__